ameya182003/azure-ecommerce-data-pipeline/README.md

-# End-to-End Azure Data Engineering Pipeline for Brazilian E-Commerce Dataset
+# Azure Data Pipeline for Multi-Source Data

 ## 📌 Project Overview
 This project demonstrates an **end-to-end Azure Data Engineering pipeline** built using **PySpark and Azure services** to process the Brazilian E-commerce dataset.